 Richmond Canoe Club is committed to ensuring that everyone can enjoy canoeing in a safe environment where they are welcomed, supported, encouraged and protected from any form of poor practice, abuse and neglect.

-Should you have any concerns or questions about welfare please contact the Welfare Officers (Vanessa Impey, Anna King, Michael Grant) at email@example.com
+Should you have any concerns or questions about welfare please contact the Welfare Officers (Vanessa Impey, Michael Grant, John Gibbs) at firstname.lastname@example.org or complete our Listening to Young Paddlers form (can also be used by parents or adult members).

 If you or someone else needs immediate medical attention or you or someone else is at risk of immediate harm or danger, call emergency services for the police or ambulance (999 or 112) immediately.